fuzzylogicxx/fuzzylogic/posts/small-changes.md

 ## Taking sleep seriously

-I realised that in order to have time to eat and dress properly (not to mention walking the dog) I needed to get up earlier.
-And to get up that early without snoozing the alarm, I needed to be well rested.

-I needed to go to bed earlier.
+I realised that in order to have time to shower, eat well and dress properly – not to mention walking the dog – I needed to get up earlier.
+And to get up early without snoozing the alarm, I needed to be well rested.
+So I needed to go to bed earlier.

 No phone.

 ## Happy workspace

-## I talked to an expert
+## Acknowledging mental health and taking advice

+Acknowledge mental health.
+Talk about it.

 ## Keep fun things fun